RichardElversoe/UIS/README.md

   At its core, UIS revolves around three pillars:
     🧱 Components — Define the structure of your application, and can be nested, reused, and modified.
     🎛️ Properties — Define data or styling attached to a component.
-These describe what the component is or does.
+These describe what the component looks and feels like.
     🔀 Conditions — Define behavioral logic for a component, based on its properties or context.

   In addition to this, UIS is made up of three main parts: